GiulianoSpaghetti/piccolinux/README.md

 # piccolinux

-# in loving Memory of Giuseppe
+# in loving Memory of the doorkeeper Giuseppe

 # Attenzione